-If USCIS did not revoke or deny your family petition (either the I-129F or I-130), then, in Immigration Court, you will have an opportunity to "renew" your application for adjustment of status.
-This means that you can give the same I-485 to the immigration Judge and present your case for adjustment of status without needing to file a new petition or pay fees again.
-(Still, it is best to hire an attorney to help with this, because other parts of the court procedures can be difficult.)
+If USCIS did not revoke or deny your family petition (the I-129F or I-130) then, in Immigration Court, you will have an opportunity to "renew" your application for adjustment of status.
+This means that you can give the same I-485 to the immigration Judge and present your case without needing to file a new petition or pay application fees again.
+It's best to hire an attorney to help with this, because other parts of the court procedures can be difficult.
 Here are the basic steps:

 Not every person will have a chance to renew an application in Immigration Court.
 If you are in some other valid status such as on a nonimmigrant work visa, student visa, temporary protected status (TPS), DACA, or are not deportable for some other clear reason, USCIS will not issue an NTA.

-However, you are free to try again, from the beginning, for lawful permanent residence through adjustment of status.
-If USCIS did not revoke or deny your family petition (I-129F or I-130) then you just need to file new application to adjust status (I-485) with the petition receipt and all other supporting evidence.
+However, you are free to try again, from the beginning, with a request for lawful permanent residence through adjustment of status.
+If USCIS did not revoke or deny your underlying family petition (I-129F or I-130) then you just need to file a new application to adjust status (I-485) with the petition receipt and all other supporting evidence.
 You will need to pay all fees over again, as well.
 Even if you are deportable, you may file a new application with USCIS if it has not issued an NTA.

 If you are truly eligible to adjust status, but just did not prepare your application well the first time, you could succeed when you renew or refile by including more information and evidence.
 Most often, in cases based on marriage, USCIS may deny an application if it did not think there was enough evidence that the marriage was bona fide.
 If your marriage is nontraditional in some way (large age difference, separate living quarters, hasty marriage after a short courtship), USCIS will expect a large amount of evidence showing that you have a bona fide marriage relationship.

-It is possible that USCIS believed you were inadmissible for some reason other than lack of evidence.
+It's possible that USCIS believed you were inadmissible for some reason other than lack of evidence.
 For example, the denial might be based on a past criminal conviction or a prior order of removal.
 If USCIS made a legal or factual error, you may, when you refile or renew, be able to present evidence or legal arguments to show that you are not, in fact, inadmissible.
 However, if USCIS was correct about the facts and the law, then you can expect a denial if you renew or refile without first taking other steps to remedy the basis for your apparent inadmissibility.

 In some cases, you may be able to request a waiver of inadmissibility.
 The rules for waivers are complicated, however.
 Speak with an attorney to find out whether you qualify for a waiver.

 If USCIS made a legal or factual error, and you actually are eligible to use the adjustment of status procedure to apply for your green card, then you may be able to succeed when you renew or refile by showing your eligibility.
-However, if USCIS was correct about the facts and the law, then you can expect a denial if you renew or refile.

 The U.S. immigration authorities believe marriage fraud to be a major problem in immigration applications.
 It’s up to you, the applicant, to prove that you and your spouse are attempting to establish a life together—not just entering into a convenient arrangement to get the noncitizen a green card.
 For more information, read What Is Marriage Fraud Under U.S. Immigration Law?

-If you simply did not provide enough evidence to prove that your marriage is real, you can think of your immigration court hearing or chance to refile as an opportunity to overcome that issue.
+If you simply did not provide enough evidence to prove that your marriage is real, think of your immigration court hearing or chance to refile as an opportunity to overcome that issue.
 If, however, USCIS actually found evidence that you were committing marriage fraud—for example, USCIS separated the two of you for a so-called “Stokes interview” and one spouse admitted to fraud—your chances of success are much lower, and you might also face criminal prosecution.
 Absolutely consult an attorney in this situation.